-I am currently completing my last semester at the University of Florida and I will be graduating with a Bachelor of Art in Visual Art Studies, a certificate in Graphic Design, and a minor in Art History.
-I will also be starting my Master of Arts in Mass Communications with a specialization in PR this upcoming Fall 2021.
+Hi there!
+My name is Alicia and I am a Cuban-American photographer currently based in Gainesville, FL.
+I just graduated from the University of Florida with a B.A. in Visual Art Studies, a certificate in Graphic Design, and a minor in Art History.
+This fall, I will be continuing my education at UF as I will begin my M.A. in Mass Communications with a specialization in Public Relations.

 Solo Exhibition.
 The "Great" Migration.
 4 Most Gallery.
 April 2021